Chance to win a Signed Hardback Copy of Be Useful by Arnold Swarzenegger

 For all orders of books over £15 in value, doorstep delivery is FREE to any UK delivery address with the postcode TA5, TA6, TA2, TA7, TA1.

-We can also send purchases by Royal mail postal service, which is charged depending on weight and size.
-We recommend it requires a signature upon delivery and provides greater security, reliability and tracking.
-Please contact us for further details of this service.
+We also send purchases by Royal Mail first class and 2nd class standard post which have fixed rates in the checkout area on the website.
+For faster delivery, Royal mail special postal service, (which is charged depending on weight and size.) requires a signature upon delivery and provides greater security, reliability and tracking.
+Please contact us for further details of this service – email@example.com

 At The Snug Bookshop and Cafe we pride ourselves on communicative and efficient customer service so we will keep you up-to-date with any important changes relating to your order.
 We do our best to accurately estimate the dispatch availability of our Products but from time to time a particular Product will go out of stock with us or our suppliers before we are able to reflect this on our website.
 In this case, or on any other occasion where dispatch of a Product is likely to be a slower than the estimate displayed on that Product’s page, we will contact you to explain this delay, provide you with a new dispatch estimate and tell you what we are doing to complete your order.